mbacho/shareroom/SAD/User Stories.md

 ## Scenario 3
 I want to free up space but not lose a certain series.
 How do I find out who can take it before I delete it

+## Scenario 4
+I'm bored and I want to look at what cool series/movies/games my friends are into